tatuylonen/wiktextract/README.md

 ``compounds`` should be set to True to capture compound words containing the word.

+``redirects`` should be set to True to capture redirects.
+Redirects are not associated with any specific language and thus requesting them returns them for words in all languages.

 ## Format of extracted redirects

 Some pages in Wiktionary are redirects.
 For these, ``word_cb`` will